amogh7joshi/engagement-detection/README.md

 including model architecture, weights, cascade classifiers, and other necessary files will be saved to necessary subdirectories in the `data` directory. *Please visit the `data` directory for usage instructions.*

+## License and Contributions

+The code in this repository is available under the [MIT License](https://github.com/amogh7joshi/fer/blob/master/LICENSE).
+Although you are welcome to download the repository and work with it, unfortunately no contributions will be accepted.